Survival of the Fittest— Battling Bacteria

 - Based on class results, are color and cell wall strength related?
 Support your answer using data.

-- Based on class data, which color bacteria are most likely to survive a treatment of antibiotic so that they can go on to reproduce?
+- Many antibiotics work by limiting the bacteria's ability to build a strong cell wall.
+Based on class data, which color bacteria are most likely to survive a treatment of antibiotic so that they can go on to reproduce?
 Explain.

 - Assuming the trait for color and cell wall strength are genetic (meaning they can be passed from one generation to the next through reproduction), describe what you think will happen to the population of bacteria after 20 generations?